MahmoudAdel-hub/Udacity-Page-A-B-Testing/README.md

 Audacity loses users as they go down the stages of this funnel, with only a few making it to the end.
 To increase student engagement, Audacity is performing A/B tests to try out changes that will hopefully increase conversion rates from one stage to the next.

-We’ll analyze test results for two changes they have in mind and then make a recommendation on whether they should launch each change.
+We’ll analyze test results for two changes they have in mind and then make a recommendation on whether they should launch each change. and it ends up to select the original page after we correct the alpah value since i do muliple metrics and apply Bonferroni corrected